fbpx

 Tinkergarten is a program that encourages families to take learning outdoors.

-It started in Brooklyn in 2012 and grew through word of mouth from parents who were passionate about the importance of play for child development.
+It started in Brooklyn in 2012 and grew through word of mouth from parents who were passionate about the importance of purposeful play for capable kids, raising healthy kids in their overall child development.

 Now, Tinkergarten has leaders all over the country who create happy and educational play experiences for families in outdoor spaces and parks.

-Each Tinkergarten class brings children and adults together as they learn through well-designed, outdoor play-based activities.
+Each Tinkergarten class brings children and adults together as they learn through well-designed, play-based outdoor curriculum.
+The classes aim to integrate multiple senses, helping children engage deeply with the natural world.

 Throughout the class, kids will work on empathy, collaboration, creativity, persistence, and problem solving skills all while having a joyful, healthy experience outside!